Skip to main content

 1. Identify the primary meter — the one with the most complete data and the correct identifiers.

-3. Reassign usage data if needed — if the duplicate has usage records the primary doesn’t, reassign them before marking as duplicate.
+3. Reassign usage data if needed — if the duplicate has usage records the primary does not have, reassign them before marking as duplicate.

 4. Update identifiers on the primary — add any identifier variations from the duplicate so future bills match correctly.